SaraOgaz/stak/docs/source/index.rst

 on the use of the Astropy project.
-In addition to writing replacement functionality where needed, we are also providing the community with short tutorials on how to translate a large portion of IRAF tasks into Python through the format of Jupyter Notebooks.
+In addition to writing replacement functionality where needed, we are also providing the community with short tutorials on how to translate a large portion of IRAF tasks into Python through the format of Jupyter Notebooks.*

+**Currently this package is empty and efforts have been focused on building the jupyter notebook library, which consists of short tutorials on how to translate a large portion of IRAF tasks into Python through the format of Jupyter Notebooks, please see below.**

 **Important Note: The HST and JWST pipelines will NOT be part of this package, unlike the IRAF STSDAS package.**